wkailun/Incremental-Development/README.md

 ## To Run

-[Add a brief description of how to build and run your .jar file based on this code] Run ./gradlew build in the terminal to create the .jar file.
+Run ./gradlew build in the terminal to create the .jar file.
 Once the .jar is created, cd build/libs, then run, java -jar Apporntionment.jar (.csv or .xlsx) (The rest/look under) For the rest you could use long arguments with (--representation (number) / --method (huntington,jefferson,adam) / --format (alphabetical,benefit,population)) / --ascending / --descending